 Software Experiments:

-• Kubernetes cluster (k3s) - I've run plenty of production-grade Kubernetes clusters at work, but I'm still curious about running it on a shoestring budget with ARM devices
+- Kubernetes cluster (k3s) - I've run production Kubernetes clusters at work, but I'm curious about running it on a budget with ARM devices

-• Running my own LLM - If I get a more beefy device with decent GPU, experimenting with local language models could be fun
+- Running my own LLM - If I get a device with a decent GPU, experimenting with local language models could be interesting

-The best part?
 None of this needs to work perfectly.
-It's all about the journey of figuring out how to make it work, learning from the failures, and occasionally being pleasantly surprised when something actually runs smoothly for months.
+It's about figuring out how to make it work and learning from what doesn't.